rubyaustralia/roro/2017/201710-rorosyd.md

 <br />

 ### **You can find us by searching the team list for**
-### "Ruby on Rails Ociana Sydney"
+### "Ruby on Rails Oceania Sydney"
 ### www.exercism.io

-^
-We'd like to start something new here at RoRo.
+^ We'd like to start something new here at RoRo.
 We've started a RoRoSyd exercism team.
 For anyone that doesn't know about Exercism, it's a project started by Katrina Owens that provides code challenges in 30 or more languages to test and hone your skills.

 ^
 What we'd like to do is start setting a monthly challenge that people can work